Integrating sustainability across EIT

 This year’s entry “Ko au te taiao, ko te taiao ko au: I am nature, nature is me” describes the project’s increased community reach and how it enhances lives by connecting people with nature and cultural heritage, whilst supporting the connection of schools with their own local environment.
 LIN has developed through research and regional engagement with educators and learners at EIT and through communities of practice.
 It has advanced teacher ability to embed nature literacy and sustainability values within the region’s educational culture from early childhood to post-graduate level teaching.

-Regenerative Agriculture and the future of farming will be the focus of a Policy Think Tank organised by EIT’s Research and Innovation Centre next month.
+Regenerative Agriculture provides the solutions to many of the problems the world is facing, a Policy Think Tank organised by EIT’s Research and Innovation Centre heard last week.

-The discussion will be led by a university sociologist and local farmers practising regenerative agriculture.
-They are Edgar Burns, Associate Professor at the University of Waikato and the inaugural Hawke’s Bay Chair of Integrated Catchment Management, based at EIT; and local farmers, Greg and Rachel Hart, from Mangarara Station near Elsthorpe, Central Hawke’s Bay.
+The forum, which was held at EIT’s Hawke’s Bay Campus in Taradale on Thursday, was called Regenerative Agriculture and the future of farming.
+Addressing the socially-distanced crowd were Edgar Burns, Associate Professor at the University of Waikato and the inaugural Hawke’s Bay Chair of Integrated Catchment Management, based at EIT; and local farmer, Greg Hart, from Mangarara Station near Elsthorpe, Central Hawke’s Bay.